jsangalang/Genome_Sequencing_Analysis/README.md

 3. If there are tumor, normal samples and panel of normal samples, then you need create a file **variant_call_list_TvNp.tsv** in the project directory.

 4. If there are only tumor samples, then you don't need to generate any tsv file.
 The pipeline will run automatically in tumor only mode.

+Then, you need to modify the bash file run.sh.
+For example, if you need to run WES pipeline for mice samples, then the options in the --config should modified as follow.
+If you don't set the values, then the default values will be taken.
+The default value of samples is human, and for seq_type is WGS.

 ```
 $ cd /mnt/beegfs/scratch/username/yourprojectdir/projectname
 $ emacs -nw variant_call_list_TvN.tsv